Cancer Life Insurance And Critical Illness Coverage

 However, it is essential to examine the Association of British Insurers’ (ABI) definition of cancer.

-As medical advancements occur, previous benefit limits or exclusions may no longer be applicable.
+As medical advancements occur, previously applicable benefit limits or exclusions may no longer apply.

 Staying informed about these changes can help you adjust your coverage, ensuring it continues to meet your requirements as personal and medical circumstances evolve.